Orange High School (Orange, California): Sports

 In 2019, Orange High's athletic track and field (used by sports such as football, soccer, and track) were refinished and upgraded by the school district.
 Because of the construction projects going on that year, Orange High sports teams that utilized the athletic field spent a season competing at off-site venues.
 Later that year, the varsity football team won the Orange Coast League Championship, defeating Santa Ana, 57–13, during its homecoming game at Chapman University.
 The team would go on to win the next two CIF rounds over San Marino and JW North, before falling to Simi Valley in the third round.

 Coming out of the COVID-19 pandemic in 2021, Orange High's Football team wins the Orange Coast League Championship, finishing the regular season with an overall record of 5-1.

 In 2022, Orange High's Varsity Baseball team won the Orange Coast League Championship.
 They would finish the season with an overall record of 18-11-1, which included a first-round win in CIF.
 The Panthers would later fall short to the Burroughs (Burbank, CA) in a second-round loss, 7-2.

 Orange High Football doubled up in 2022 as their varsity team (8-2) repeated as Orange Coast League Champs (2021, 2022) after defeating Santa Ana (7-3) at "The Bowl" (Santa Ana Stadium) in Santa Ana.
-The Freshmen team also took first place in league after a big win at home just a day earlier.
+The Freshmen (football) team also took first place in league after a big win at home just a day earlier.